Upholding a Nurturing Culture During a Pandemic

 Your people crave development now more than ever and your ability to deliver impactful, creative learning opportunities during this stressful time can help to bring employees back to the table.

-- Financial costs – As with any investment, there’s a financial cost associated with L&D and as many budgets tighten, it might seem more complicated to achieve the same output.
+- Financial costs – As with any investment, there’s a financial cost associated with learning and development and as many budgets tighten, it might seem more complicated to achieve the same output.
 However, virtual versus in-person facilitation is often more cost-effective and can achieve comparable results with the right curriculum and resources.

 - Added stress for some employees – Some employees might still feel overwhelmed with the state of the things and new training might seem like just “one more thing” added to the list of stressors.
 This is to be expected and can be accommodated through making participation voluntary and delivering skills-based training (I delve into this more in a bit).